 Encourage students to accept responsibility for their behaviour, show initiative and to understand how they can contribute positively to the lives of those living and working in the locality of the school and to society more widely.

-- Charity fundraising at various points throughout the year. - An enrichment programme providing a range of experiences and activities throughout the year. - Paired reading.
+- Charity fundraising at various points throughout the year. - An enrichment programme providing a range of experiences and activities throughout the year. - Paired work - Work-related learning experiences